On this page:

 A PI must have his/her application in the “submit” mode on the agency’s online application portal (or in the Research Services inbox if the sponsor is not using a portal), and send a fully signed SFU Signature Sheet to Research Services no later than 9:30AM of the internal deadline.

-Your application will require internal review if it is submitted to the funding agency by Research Services or if it requests an institutional representative signature.
-SFU reviews your application in order to
+Applications will require internal review if it is submitted to the funding agency by Research Services or if it requests an institutional representative signature.
+SFU reviews applications in order to:

-- Ensure that your application meets the university and funding agency guidelines and requirements
+- Ensure that applications meet the university and funding agency's guidelines and requirements

-- Provide the final read-over to spot errors that may eliminate your proposal from the competition
+- Provide the final review to spot errors that may eliminate a proposal from the competition

 - SFU Signature Sheet: competition, grant title, grant ID, applicants and co-applicants, Dean and Chair signatures